Dana White

 The "Whale" Lifestyle and Gambling Economics

 White is a documented "whale" in Las Vegas casinos, known to play baccarat at stakes of $350,000 per hand.
-While he has publicly claimed wins of $7 million in single sessions, he has also acknowledged losses substantial enough to "ruin vacations."
-This high-variance gambling activity introduces liquidity risk—a bad run can deplete cash reserves rapidly—but is offset by his diverse income streams from UFC compensation and Meta board fees.
+He has publicly claimed winning $26 million at Caesars Palace from January to March 2024 alone, while also acknowledging losing $8 million in a single night.
+This high-variance gambling activity introduces significant liquidity risk-a bad streak can deplete cash reserves rapidly-but is offset by his diverse income streams from UFC compensation and Meta board fees.

 Paradoxically, his whale status provides millions of dollars in casino "comps"-including private jet travel on casino aircraft, penthouse suites, and event hosting-effectively subsidizing his luxury lifestyle.
 The casino pays for amenities he would otherwise purchase, in exchange for his gambling action, creating a symbiotic economic relationship unique to ultra-high-net-worth gamblers.